ariebesehl/RaggedAlliance2/README.md

 ## Known Issues
-Spawning in the first time is a bit buggy.
+~~Spawning in the first time is a bit buggy.~~ May have been fixed.